 Here are a few examples of how to creatively turn Earth Hour into a family event.

-Grab some brown paper bags, fill them with sand and pop a candle in the centre.
+Grab some brown paper bags, fill them with sand and pop a candle in the center.
 Place these around your garden to create a magical walkway of light.
 Create stops at certain places in the garden to teach your kids about the plants that grow there, some of the insects we might find, what the difference is between indigenous and invasive plants, etc. the options are endless.

 Game Night by Candlelight